ortus-docs/commandbox-docs/embedded-server/configuring-your-server/bindings/README.md

 ```
 {% endcode %}

-This syntax is mutually exclusive wiht the `listen` key.
+This syntax is mutually exclusive with the `listen` key.

 #### Host names